thecamels/zabbix/README.md

 ## Template App Iptables
 Monitoring for Iptables.
 You need also add SUDO for zabbix user: ```zabbix  ALL=(ALL) NOPASSWD: /sbin/iptables -L INPUT -n```

-## Template App Rserve
-Monitoring for RServer in R.

 ## Template App lm_sensors
 Monitoring CPU and MotherBoard temperatures by lm_senros module.